EMC China Lab

 Common Biocompatibility Tests

 1. Cytotoxicity Test: Part 5 of the Biological Evaluation of Medical Devices – iso 10993-5:1999.
-This test, conducted in vitro, simULates the growth environment of organisms outside the body to detect cytotoxic effects, inhibition of cell growth, and other toxic effects that occur when medical devices and biomaterials come into contact with body tissues.
+This test, conducted in vitro, simulates the growth environment of organisms outside the body to detect cytotoxic effects, inhibition of cell growth, and other toxic effects that occur when medical devices and biomaterials come into contact with body tissues.

 2. Skin Irritation Test: Part 10 of the Biological Evaluation of Medical Devices – iso 10993-10:2002.
 This test evaluates the potential release of chemical substances from medical devices that may cause skin, mucous membrane, or eye irritation reactions when in contact with the human body.